eli6/TemperatureLogger/README.md

-# TheTestProject
+# Temperature Logger
-This is a project that connects a raspberry pi to github via ssh
+C++ program that updates a database with values from a temperature/hygronometer sensor.